 It is thought that the number of extra deaths in England each year associated with an episode of AKI may approach 40,000.
 The financial burden of AKI on the NHS in England alone is also believed to be in excess of £1 billion every year, which is greater than the annual cost of treating breast cancer.

-The partnership introduces an unprecedented level of data security and audit.
-All data access is logged, and subject to review by the Royal Free.
-In addition, DeepMind’s software and data centres have undergone deep technical audits by independent security experts.
+The partnership uses an unprecedented level of data security and audit.
+All data access is logged, and subject to review by the trust.